 You can use a VPN when you need to establish an encrypted tunnel for your company or organizations since it can protect your transmitted data from being monitored by third parties.

-What devices and the operating system does VPN work on?
+What devices and operating system does VPN work on?

 Different VPN services have different compatible devices or operating systems to work on.
 BitVPN can work on Android, iOS, macOS and Windows, meeting different demands on hardware and software.